matt-antone/Scorer/memory-bank/progress.md

 - **Server & Web Client:**

-  - The WebSocket server runs reliably in a background thread.
+  - The WebSocket server runs reliably.
-  - The web client successfully connects and receives real-time game state updates.
+  - The web client connects, receives real-time updates, and correctly follows the game state.
+  - A "No Connection" screen gracefully handles server disconnects.
-  - The client's screen flow (`Splash` -> `Name Entry` -> `Game` -> `Game Over`) is now correctly synchronized with the Kivy application's `game_phase`.
+  - The client's screen flow is synchronized with the Kivy application's `game_phase`.
-  - The critical "stuck on Game Over screen" bug has been resolved.

 - **Architecture & State Management:**
-  - The server-side state sanitization layer ensures the client only receives clean, valid data.
+  - The server-side state sanitization layer ensures client stability.
-  - The `game_phase` is now managed reliably, creating a predictable state machine for both the Kivy app and the web client.
+  - The `game_phase` is managed reliably, creating a predictable state machine.
-  - The data models (internal and client-facing) are clearly defined in `systemPatterns.md`.
+  - The technology stack is stable, with a simplified SQLite backend.

 ## What's Left to Build

 - **Settings Screen:** A dedicated screen for application settings (e.g., sound, display options) in the Kivy app is designed in the workflow but not yet implemented.
 - **Dicer Integration:** Future integration with the "Dicer" AI system is planned but not started.
-- **Performance Optimization:** While performance is currently acceptable, targeted optimization has not been a focus.
 - **Player Client for Score Updates:** Implement a separate, mobile-first web client designed specifically for players.
 This client will:
   - Allow a player to modify only their own Score and CP.
   - Feature a minimal UI without the splash or game over screens of the main spectator client.
   - Be accessible via player-specific QR codes generated on the Kivy app's Name Entry screen.
+- **Performance Optimization:** While performance is currently acceptable, targeted optimization has not been a focus.

 ## Current Status

-- **Overall:** The project is stable.
-The primary Kivy application and the web client viewer are fully functional for their core purpose.
-The main development effort of fixing the client-server synchronization is complete.
+- **Overall:** The project is successfully deployed and stable on the target Raspberry Pi hardware.
+The core features are complete and the installation process is automated and reliable.
-- **Focus:** The current focus is on completing the memory bank audit and ensuring all documentation is accurate and consolidated.
+- **Focus:** The current focus is on completing this memory bank documentation update cycle before moving on to new feature development.

 ## Known Issues

 - There are currently no known critical bugs.
-The application is in a known-good, working state.
+The application is in a known-good, working state on both macOS and Raspberry Pi.

 ## Blockers